Finhabits Reviews - How It Works, Advantages & Disadvantages

 Finhabits will formulate a portfolio strategy based on the information provided.
 Here’s a screenshot of our recommendation:

 Tapping on any of the chunks of the portfolio reveals an explanation of what they are.
-From there, you provide the app with your social security number so they can verify who you are, then your bank account information.
+From there, you provide the app with your social security number to verify who you are, then your bank account information.

-When you’re in the app, you have the ability to adjust your retirement strategy, change your investment amounts and get projections about how changes in your contributions and strategy can affect the long-term value of your retirement fund or investments.
+When you’re in the app, you can adjust your retirement strategy, change your investment amounts and get projections about how changes in your contributions and strategy can affect the long-term value of your retirement fund or investments.

 This first portfolio you set up is known as a goal.
 You can have multiple goals, which means you can set up multiple portfolios.
 The main difference between the two is fees, which we’ll talk about in the next section.